Where To Start With Machine Learning

 It'due south obvious that this was a terrible guess and that this machine doesn't know very much.

 And then now, let'due south give this predictor all the salaries from our training gear up, and have the differences between the resulting predicted satisfaction ratings and the actual satisfaction ratings of the respective employees.
-If nosotros perform a little mathematical wizardry (which I will depict presently), we can calculate, with very high certainty, that values of 13.12 for theta 0 and 0.61 for theta 1 are going to requite us a better predictor.
+If nosotros perform a little mathematical wizardry (which I will depict presently), we can calculate, with very high certainty, that values of 13.12 for and 0.61 for are going to requite us a better predictor.

 And if nosotros repeat this procedure, say 1500 times, our predictor will finish up looking like this:

-At this point, if we repeat the procedure, we volition find that theta 0 and theta 1 won't change by whatsoever appreciable amount anymore and thus we see that the organization has converged.
+At this point, if we repeat the procedure, we volition find that and won't change by whatsoever appreciable amount anymore and thus we see that the organization has converged.
 If we haven't made any mistakes, this means we've constitute the optimal predictor.
 Accordingly, if nosotros at present inquire the motorcar again for the satisfaction rating of the employee who makes $60k, it volition predict a rating of roughly threescore.

 Now we're getting somewhere.